wavesplatform/waves-lessons/lessons/EN/D. Work with assets, accounts, and transactions/d. Transaction definition and work with transactions/lesson.md

 A transaction is an action made on the blockchain on behalf of an [account]().
 Every transaction is associated with an account and is inseparable from it.
 In this lesson’s chapter [Transaction types](#transaction-types), you will become familiar with all possible transaction types within the Waves blockchain.
 A regular transaction demonstration can be a cryptocurrency transfer from one account to another.
 Here we have both an account and an action made on behalf of that account - a transfer from one wallet to another.

-Every transaction goes through different formation stages, from its initiation to the final appearance on the blockchain, which will be elaborated in the chapter [Stages of a transaction formation](#stages-of-a-transaction-formation).
+Every transaction goes through different formation stages, from its initiation to the final appearance on the blockchain, which will be elaborated on in the chapter [Stages of a transaction formation](#stages-of-a-transaction-formation).
 All transactions are charged with a [fee](#transaction-fees).

 ## Stages of a transaction formation ##